 Sleep apnea occurs when the tongue collapses against the back of the throat during nocturnal breathing.
 This blocks the upper airway and airflow stops.
-When the oxygen level in the brain becomes low enough, the sleeper partially awakens, the obstruction in the throat clears, and the flow of air starts again, usually with a loud gasp.
-Repeated cycles of decreased oxygenation lead to very serious cardiovascular problems.
-Additionally, these individuals suffer from excessive daytime sleepiness, depression, headaches, and loss of concentration.
+When the oxygen level in the brain becomes low enough, the sleeper partially awakens, the obstruction in the throat clears, and the flow of air starts again

-Our oral and maxillofacial surgeons, Dr Gocke and Dr. Whiting offer consultation and treatment options.
-We can assess the anatomic relationships in the maxillofacial region, cardiovascular damage, and the level of obstruction with cephalometric (skull x-ray) analysis, nasopharyngeal exams performed with a flexible fiber-optic camera, and sleep studies to monitor an individual overnight.
+For those patients in the Northern Virginia Area, the oral and maxillofacial surgeons at Virginia Oral, Facial, and Implant Surgery, Dr. Gocke and Dr. Whiting offer consultation and treatment options.
+They can assess the anatomic relationships in the maxillofacial region, cardiovascular damage, and the level of obstruction with cephalometric (skull x-ray) analysis, nasopharyngeal exams performed with a flexible fiber-optic camera, and sleep studies to monitor an individual overnight.

 Once sleep apnea in a patient is properly diagnosed and monitored, there are several treatment options available at the Northern Virginia area office, including:

 - Night guards as a non-invasive and convenient fix

 - Many different simple laser and surgical options

 Sleep apnea does not need to be a life-long condition, and patients in Northern Virginia have the professionals at Virginia Oral, Facial, and Implant Surgery to turn to when they need sleep apnea solutions.
 To find out more about all the options available for sleep apnea, contact the office to schedule a consultation at (703) 388-2805.